Want to jump straight to the quotes? Compare here and find the cheapest premium with the best coverage.

 What is Short Term Health Insurance (also Called Temporary Health Insurance)?

 In theory, the term “short term health insurance” should be a simple concept.
 A short term plan is one that’s not intended to cover you for a long period of time.
 For the most part, this definition is true.
 However, the legality of

 In 2017, strict limitations on the duration of short term plans were put into place by the federal government to prevent consumers from using short term plans as a substitute for insuring themselves long-term through their employer or through open enrollment with the Affordable Care Act.
 Short term plans prior to late 2018 were limited to three months’ duration.

 However, this limitation was a minimum restriction on length and a number of states went on to pass narrower limitations on the length of short term plans.
 Before 2018, a short term insurance plan would also net you a fine, as short term and temporary plans do not meet the requirements laid out by Obamacare, or the Affordable Care Act (ACA).
 As a result, many health insurance providers dropped short term plans either because state restrictions made them illegal or they simply weren’t bringing in enough money to justify the cost of employing staff to manage and underwrite policies.

 This all changed on Oct.
 2, 2018, when the Trump administration began to introduce restriction cuts to policies laid out under the Obama administration.
 President Trump signed an executive order in late October that eliminated the individual mandate requirement of the ACA and extended the definition of short term health insurance plans to include plans up to 364 days, one day less than a full year.
 As a result, some health care providers then began to reintroduce short term plans to their policy lists.
 Though short term plans are now more widespread and won’t require a fee, short term plan availability continues to vary wildly depending on where you live.

-The current restrictions on short term plans as of February 2019 are as follows:
+The current restrictions on short term plans are as follows: